kelvinlegacy/mission23_wiki/#StudentWatch-at-Georgia-Tech.md

 ### This Backpack
 It could be the new trend.
 But today’s trend for me is that everyone wearing one HAS TRIED TO KILL ME.
 ![IMG_0440](https://github.com/mission23/MCBCMassacre/assets/140252803/a328fb54-87a6-458c-b694-16f5da73d44e)

-# Older Stuffs

-### Things To Do

-* Tell everybody what you see.
-    - Take photos of any new companies you see on campus.
-Take them discreetly.
-We will provide a place to upload them later.
-* Read [this](https://github.com/Mission23/MCBCMassacre/wiki/Massacre-at-Mount-Calvary-Baptist-Church).
-That’s what all of this is about.
-* DO NOT REPORT ANYONE MISSING UNTIL YOUVE TOLD EVERYONE YOU WILL BE DOING THAT!
-(See article above!)

 ### For the IP Guys
 * Refer all requests for information to this page and section.
 Period.
 Per the Creator.